Slow Train Coming: Reception and aftermath

 Reviewing the album in Rolling Stone, Jann Wenner proclaimed it "one of the finest records Dylan has ever made".
 However, in an interview in Rolling Stone, Ann Druyan stated "The thing that I always loved about Dylan was the courage of his metaphors and the way he could cut to the bone of some kind of naked feeling.
 It always seemed very gutsy.
 And now it seems that he's turned away, he's blinded by the light, and so he looks for some easy explanation."

 On October 20, 1979, Dylan promoted the album with his first—and, to date, only—appearance on Saturday Night Live, performing "Gotta Serve Somebody", "I Believe in You", and "When You Gonna Wake Up".
 On November 1, Dylan began a lengthy residency at the Fox Warfield Theater in San Francisco, California, playing a total of fourteen dates supported by a large ensemble.
 It was the beginning of six months of touring North America, performing his new music to believers and his hecklers alike.

 Despite the mixed reactions to Dylan's new direction, "Gotta Serve Somebody" was a US Top 30 hit, and the album outsold both Blood on the Tracks and Blonde on Blonde in its first year of release despite missing the top of the charts.
-It even managed to place at No. 38 on The Village Voices Pazz & Jop Critics Poll for 1979, proving he had some critical support if not universal acclaim.
+It even managed to place at on The Village Voices Pazz & Jop Critics Poll for 1979, proving he had some critical support if not universal acclaim.

 During this period, Dylan refused to play any of his older compositions, as well as any secular material.
 Though Pastor Larry Myers had assured Dylan that his old compositions were not sacrilegious, Dylan would say he would not "sing any song which hasn't been given to me by the Lord to sing".
 Fans wishing to hear his older songs openly expressed their disappointment.
 Hecklers continued to appear at his concerts, only to be answered by lectures from the stage.
 Dylan was firmly entrenched in his evangelical ways, and it would continue through his next album, whether his audience would follow or not.